cachai2/agentic-dashboard-builder/README.md

 - The container entrypoint (`docker-entrypoint.sh`) automatically starts `uvicorn agent_orchestrator.api.app:app --host 0.0.0.0 --port 8080`.
 Override it by passing your own command (`docker run ... bash`) or by setting `APP_MODULE`, `HOST`, or `PORT` environment variables.
 - When you prefer to keep storage traffic inside Docker, run Azurite on a shared network and update the connection string with the container hostname (e.g. `BlobEndpoint=http://azurite:10000/devstoreaccount1`).
 Otherwise `UseDevelopmentStorage=true;` targets a host-running Azurite instance.
-- Planner traffic is routed through `ORCH_PLANNER_GATEWAY_HOST`; use `host.docker.internal` when the gateway runs on your workstation, or switch to the container name when both run on the same Docker network.
+- Planner traffic is routed directly to the Ollama host you specify via `ORCH_OLLAMA_HOST`; when targeting a laptop-hosted Ollama instance from Docker, use `host.docker.internal` (e.g. `http://host.docker.internal:11434`).

 ### Frontend (`app/frontend-service`)